2022 Zagreb Tu-141 crash: Aftermath

-Other flying incidents during the week
+Other incidents

 Suspicious flying objects over Hungary

-The Hungarian Air Force first detected and tracked the aircraft that passed through Romanian airspace late in the evening of March 10th.
-It turned out to be a drone that crashed in Zagreb.
-The Air Force further detected another suspicious radar signal a day later on 11 March around noon.
+The Hungarian Air Force first detected and tracked the aircraft after it had passed through Romanian airspace late in the evening of March 10.
+The next day, the Air Force further detected another suspicious radar signal around noon.
 Hungarian Gripen fighters took off from Kecskemét air base but found no suspicious flying object.
-The third case occurred during the afternoon with the same reaction and the same outcome.
+Another incident occurred during the afternoon later that day prompting fighters to be scrambled but they likewise did not find any suspicious flying objects.

 Drone crash in Romania

 On 13 March, just three days after the event in Zagreb, a drone crashed in the Tărpiu village close to the Transylvanian city of Bistrița in Romania.
 Unlike the UAV that crashed in Croatia, this one carried no armament.
 It was identified as a Russian Orlan-10 reconnaissance drone.
-Like Croatia, Romania is also a NATO member, and as such is under its security umbrella.
+Like Croatia, Romania is also a NATO member and as such is under its security umbrella.